mariolukas/HydraPlay/README.md

 docker-compose build
 ```
 :warning: **Using this on a Mac with Apple silicon requires [Rosetta](https://docs.docker.com/desktop/mac/apple-silicon/), additionally you need to enable ```platform: linux/amd64``` in the docker-compose.yml file.**
+:warning: **For Raspberry Pi see section "Build Docker on a Raspberry Pi"**

 ### 2 Configure Hydraplay